-Introducing our brand new destination for 2023...
+Introducing our brand new destination...
 Malta.
 Malta party holidays have been up and coming for years and they're only getting more and more popular - so now's the perfect time for you to get a piece of the action.

 We've partnered with one of the top hotels in Malta to bring you the ultimate experience.
 Malta is known for its amazing events, stunning beaches - and of course beach clubs, add in a friendly and open atmosphere, and it's the perfect new place to add to our list of party destinations.